yegorg/vm-WinSta/src/content/blog/updating-categories.md

 ---
-title: "How to add/remove categories"
+title: 'How to add/remove categories'
-excerpt: "Learn how to add/remove categories"
+excerpt: 'Learn how to add/remove categories'
-featuredImage: "./images/update-categories.jpg"
+featuredImage: './images/carre_01.jpg'
-publishDate: "2025-02-22"
+publishDate: '2025-02-22'
 publish: true
-categories: ["Theme Usage"]
+categories: ['Theme Usage']

 seo:
-  title: "How to add/remove categories"
+  title: 'How to add/remove categories'
-  description: "Learn how to add/remove categories"
+  description: 'Learn how to add/remove categories'
-  image: "./images/update-categories.jpg"
+  image: './images/carre_01.jpg'
 ---

 Categories are a crucial part of organizing your content and helping users navigate your site.
 This post will guide you through the process of editing categories in your theme, using the `categories.ts` file.